Tawan-Phurat/Lecturenote/README.md

 under constructions
 https://github.com/Tawan-Phurat/Piazza-Manual-for-Student

-The Fittest survive.
+### The Fittest survive
 "It is not the strongest of the species that survies,nor the most intelligent that survives.
-It is the one that is the most adoptable to change, that lives within the means availble and work co co-operatively against common threats."
+It is the one that is the most adoptable to change, that lives within the means available and work co-operatively against common threats."
 Charles Darwin